NoamRothschild/NoamRothschild/README.md

 <h3 align="left">Hobbies:</h3>

+- writing and designing systems
+- using up 5 hours to create automations for 5 minuet tasks
 - Playing the Guitar 🎸
-- Automating my daily life
-- Low level coding 👨‍💻
-- Networking
-- Praying AI to not take my future job (😭)

-<h3 align="left">(CLICK TO EXPAND) Some cools projects I made:</h3>
+- hearing tech podcasts and news
+- thinking of new ways to revolutionize the useless normal education system
+- complaining after big ai tech leaders saying I will have no future job
+- going out to walks in the vineyard

+<h3 align="left">Projects (click to expand):</h3>

 <details>
   <summary>(Assembly) A Simple Discord Clone 💬</summary>